stub22/axiomagic/README.md

    *  Primarily used in HTML5 + JS environments.
    *  Uses [rdfjs N3](https://github.com/rdfjs/N3.js/) parser to read inbound turtle-RDF msgs.
    *  Optional MIDI connections for tweaking and switching of running components.
-   *  Authentication and data privacy+portability integrations with WebId and [Solid](https://stub22.solid.community/). (link to stub22's community page)
+   *  Authentication and data privacy+portability integrations with WebId and [Solid](https://pod.inrupt.com/stub22/profile/card#me).
+(Link is to stub22's pod-profile)
  * AxSrv
    *  RDF-mediated logic core for state, query, goal-seeking and planning.
    *  Apps authored using lab server components, tested by running AxCli GUI with local info streams.